RECOGNIZING 3D OBJECTS AND DETERMINING THEIR POSITION IN THE SCENE FOR ASSISTED MAINTENANCE

 3D MODEL OF THE DRIVER INSIDE THE VEHICLE COCKPIT

-In the model, the positions of the main body parts visible in the camera (head, neck, shoulders, elbows, palms) are recorded and tracked.
+In the model, the positions of the main body parts visible in the camera (head, neck, shoulders, elbows, palms, legs) are recorded and tracked.

 The optical images are used as a supporting tool collaborating with the 3D maps.

-RECOGNIZING FATIGUE AND GAZE DIRECTION OF DRIVERS IN IR IMAGES
+RECOGNIZING FATIGUE AND GAZE DIRECTION OF DRIVERS IN IMAGES

-The first goal of this project is to create the detector of head, eyes and eye parts (lids, iris, pupil).
+In this project, we created the detector of head, eyes and eye parts (lids, iris, pupil).

 RECOGNISING PEOPLE, ANIMALS AND OTHER OBSTACLES IN IR SPECTRA